 The Process

-We are a charitable organization dedicated to helping actors learn, build film portfolios, and provide free resources such as professional headshot sessions, demo reel shoots, and assistance with self-tape films.
-We do everything possible to reduce costs while still offering an excellent opportunity for all of our actors.
+We are a charitable organization dedicated to helping actors and filmmakers learn, build professional film portfolios, and provide free resources such as professional headshot sessions, demo reel shoots, and assistance with self-tape films.
+We do everything we can to reduce costs while still offering an excellent opportunity for all our actors and filmmakers.

-1. Actors are being brought into the company to create one segment that might be included in our serial broadcast feature, intended to run about 50 minutes.
+1. Actors are being brought into the company to create one segment that might be included in our serial broadcast feature.

-The size of an actor’s role will be determined first of all by the completion of your first segment before the Guardian.
-Then your role is written and built for you one segment at a time based on the following:
+The size of an actor’s role will be determined by the actor’s availability and commitment.
+Then your role is written and built for you one scene at a time based on the following:

 1. Skill sets – It should go without saying that your skills must reach a professional level to be included in the film.
-The coach is willing to work with you to achieve that level if you have the time.
-If not, we will provide you with the footage of your Guardian segment for your own use, but it will not be part of the film.
+The coach is willing to work with you to achieve that level if you have the time and commitment.

 3. Reliability – An actor must keep all scheduled appointments or cancel 24 hours in advance.
 We understand that emergencies can happen, but they should be infrequent.
 Keeping the actual shoot date should be considered extremely important.
 All actors must respond to emails, texts, or phone calls within 24 hours to all members and staff.